DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

-be’.[^22] As we discuss in Chapter 5, residents’ use of computers and the internet was confined to a fairly narrow set of activities: entertainment (downloading music, watching videos), social networking, games, storing photos, shopping and personal administration, including banking and managing welfare payments.
+be’.[^22] As we discuss in Chapter 5, residents’ use of computers and the internet was confined to a fairly narrow set of activities: entertainment (downloading music, watching videos), social networking, games, storing photos, shopping, and personal administration, including banking and managing welfare payments.
 Only a few people used email, and generally to receive notices of meetings or visits from external providers (including us).
 The uses that we observed were clearly a